 Natural Herbs For Calming Your Dog

-As well as CBD for dog anxiety, there are several other natural anxiety remedies that you could use.
+As well as CBD, there are several other natural anxiety natural herbs that you could use.
 These include lavender, chamomile, and valerian.
-Some herbal remedies for anxiety have been used for centuries, but you may find that they are not strong enough to calm a dog’s firework anxiety.
+Some herbs have been used for centuries, but you may find that they are not strong enough to calm a dog during fireworks.

 How To Find Your Dog If It Runs Away From Fireworks